bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 to hypothesis that have the fewest assumptions.
 It makes sense not only from a machine learning point of view (over-fitting) but also from an intuitive point of view (more assumptions results in a weaker explanation).
-An related idea that Charlie Munger espouses is that when explaning things, we should favor the explanation from the most fundamental discipline.
+An related idea that Charlie Munger espouses is that when explaining things, we should favour the explanation from the most fundamental discipline.
 For example, I'm sure many economists have some fancy names for the reasons behind the financial crisis but we can probably use simpler terminology and concepts related to breaking